-- Concentrate on what the instructor says. - Avoid distractions. - Pay attention to the lecture, and take good notes. - Participate!
-Ask questions if you don't understand. - Listen for key words, names, events on Nort's - Don't assume or judge.
-Sen the fact from opinion By - Connect what you hear what you already know.
+- Concentrate on what the instructor says.

+- Avoid distractions.

+- Pay attention to the lecture, and take good notes.

+- Participate!
+Ask questions if you don't understand.

+- Listen for key words, names, even NOT

+- Don't assume or judge.
+Senn te f

+- Connect what you hear Owhat you already know.